Strategic Plan Summary

 · where can the customer be located?

-· why would they buy it from you?
+· why would they buy this from you?

 · how will it be delivered and priced?